tobyweston/essential_acceptance_testing/manuscript/unused-asides.md

 D>
 D> Following the process outlined in this book would naturally lead to a degree of specification by example.
 Don't get hung up on the term, I see it as just a useful label for the way we might naturally express requirements.
 If it's useful to think up examples to get your point across, go for it.
 D>
 D> Balancing enough scenarios to cover functionality without repeating yourself is key.
 When done right, they should form an accessible record of how the system behaves.
-We'll look at some examples using Concordion in [Part 3](#part3)